 Melodies, licks, riffs - typically are single notes and can be sung and these you can learn.
 The famous jazz guitarist Jo Pass said, "Learn melodies - No one goes around whistling chord progressions.
 On a ukulele, you can learn a melody in one key with a set fingering that can always be the same as a melody will not change.
 The rhythm might change, but the melody typically does not.
 Happy Birthday's melody is always the same regardless how bad it typically is sung.

 Identify the key intervals of a melody for future recall.
-Based on the major scale Happy Birthday starts with a 5th lower than the root, and in the key of F major it is: C C D C F E C C D C G F ...
-5 5 6 5 1, 5 5 6 5 1 2 1, ...
+Based on the major scale Happy Birthday starts with the 5th below the root, and in the key of F major it is: C C D C F E C C D C G F ...
+5 5 6 5 1, 5 5 6 5 1 2, ...

 Learn the Chords